mitogen-hq/mitogen/docs/api.rst

         terminate a hung context using this method.
 This will be fixed shortly.

         :param bool wait:
-            If :py:data:`True`, block the calling thread until the context has completely terminated.
+            If :data:`True`, block the calling thread until the context has completely terminated.
         :returns:
             If `wait` is :data:`False`, returns a :class:`mitogen.core.Latch`